 The Sam Quinones book “Dreamland” was the focus of Starting Conversations.
 The book is an investigative reporter’s perspective of how our country came to have a problem with prescription drug and heroin abuse.
-It’s a fascinating read about the perfect storm that resulted in today’s addiction issues.
+It’s a fascinating read about the perfect storm that resulted in today’s addiction issues, which are mentioned in this link: https://bestrehab.uk/.
 Those issues are happening right here in Licking County, and they affect people from every walk of life.
+If you are feeling shy in approaching them or visiting them for treatments, you can also check out online sites and learn more about Pacific Ridge.

 Throughout the day, community leaders of businesses, agencies and school districts, organizations, students and families joined NCS for conversations around drug addiction.
-Speakers included Gary Mohr, director of the Ohio Department of Rehabilitation and Corrections, Jennifer Lloyd, director of Drug Abuse Outreach Initiatives for Attorney General Mike DeWine and Wayne Campbell, founder of Tyler’s Light, talked about efforts to help people in our state with addiction, the use of Narcan and the story of Tyler Campbell, who lost his life to addiction.
+Speakers included Gary Mohr, director of the Ohio Department of Rehabilitation and Corrections, Jennifer Lloyd, director of Drug Abuse Outreach Initiatives for Attorney General Mike DeWine and Wayne Campbell, founder of Tyler’s Light, talked about efforts to help people in our state with addiction to get drug rehab west yorkshire, the use of Narcan and the story of Tyler Campbell, who lost his life to addiction.

 If you missed the NCS events, there are more opportunities for you to become educated about what is occurring in your back yard.
 Through the Licking County Community Blueprint process, which identified behavioral health including drug addiction as a top priority, Hope In Action forums are being held around the county to provide information and resources to anyone with an interest.